skirmess/perl-common/README.md

 # USAGE

 To use this PluginBundle, just add it to your dist.ini.
+You can provide the following options:

+- `set_script_shebang` - this indicates whether `SetScriptShebang` should be used or not
+- `stopwords` - passed through to the `Author::SKIRMESS::RepositoryBase` plugin
+- `travis_ci_ignore_perl` - passed through to the `Author::SKIRMESS::RepositoryBase` plugin

 # SUPPORT